 Wet season–October to April – Summer

 Summers are very hot.
 The humidity is relatively low, which makes the heat a bit more bearable.
-It doesn’t often rain all day, but afternoon showers are normal.
+It rarely rains all day, but there are occasional afternoon showers.
 Temperatures always peak before the rain breaks, which in turn cools everything down.

 October & November – The first rain comes as a relief after months of dry heat.
 Temperatures are between 18°C/64°F in the morning and 33°C/91°F in the afternoon.

 December, January & February – This is an extremely hot time of year.
 The average temperature in the afternoon is 33°C/91°F, but peak temperatures may rise to 45°C/113°F or higher.
 There are occasional afternoon thundershowers, but it never stays cloudy for long.

 March & April – It cools down during these months, and temperatures are a bit milder at 30°C/86°F in the afternoon.
 Mornings are still pleasant at 17°C/63°F. There is some rain, but it stays mostly dry.